commit-live-students/help-center/Asking and answering questions for Commit.Live.md

 You can use Slack Channel created for your batch.
 If you are not added to Slack Channel already, ask tech team at tech@greyatom.com to add you in Slack Channel.

-It will be helpful if you can also post the screeshot of bug or step to produce the bug.
+It will be helpful if you can also post the screeshot of bug or step to re-produce the bug.

 # When should I report a bug?